Kolej MARA Banting: Academics

 Students sit for their IB examination in May.
 Among the subjects offered are Biology HL, Business and Management SL and HL, Chemistry HL, Economics SL and HL, English A2, B SL and HL, Information Technology in Global Society SL, Malay A1 SL, Mathematics SL and HL, Physics HL, and Theory of Knowledge.

 Students may request other subjects and, because of this, Malay A1 HL, and Physics SL have been introduced.

 Although intake is open to the public (to date only a few alumni are private paying students), students usually gain entry by winning a scholarship.

 To date, the organisations that offer such scholarships are Majlis Amanah Rakyat (MARA), Yayasan Tenaga Nasional (YTN) and JPA-MARA.

 The college serves as a preparation center for students to study at top universities especially abroad due to its international focus.
 Many of the students will pursue their first degree majoring in Accountancy, Engineering, Medicine, Biotechnology, Applied science, Biomedicine, Architecture, Economy, or Dentistry.
 Previously, disciplines such as Business Studies, Geology, Computer Science and Estate Management were also offered to students.

 University placements for the IB graduates have been in the United Kingdom, Ireland, Australia, New Zealand, Czech Republic, Canada, United States of America, India and local universities.

-Mega Fair

-After a two-year break, the Mega Fair entrepreneur program was held on 3 and 4 March 2017.
-This event is a way to teach and gain experience on how to become a smart entrepreneur.
-Students need to handle the activities and learn how to attract vendors.

-The day before the event, students were given a chance to learn how to deal and interact in a professional way with vendors (merchandises and food trucks) and, at the same time, get commissions from them.
-Students were guided by their teachers.

-Many activities and events were held during the Mega Fair.
-The college invited Heliza Helmi, PU Rahmat and Harith Othman to give a talk about business; the slot was called "Sembang Santai".
-Activities included a clown show, Kids Fashion Show, FootBall Match, Haunted House, Laser Tag, Zorbing and more.